 With Mastercard, you’ll find the insurance with many World and World Elite cards.
 It offers $3,000 of coverage per person per trip —$2,000 for residents of New York — with a maximum of $10,000 per trip.
 As with Visa, check your card’s guide to benefits to see if your baggage is covered against damage as well.

-American Express offers its Baggage Insurance Plan, which compensates you for lost, stolen or damaged baggage.
-Many of the provider’s cards offer this benefit, including the Amex EveryDay® Preferred Credit Card.
+American Express offers its Baggage Insurance Plan for select cards, which compensates you for lost, stolen or damaged baggage.

 Which cards offer lost luggage reimbursement?